byjg/php-anydataset/docs/iteratorfilter.md

 ## Using with Different Formatters

-The `IteratorFilter` can be used with different formatters to generate SQL, XPath, or other query formats:
+The `IteratorFilter` can be used with different formatters to generate XPath or other query formats:

 ```php
 <?php